 25 evidence-based ways to connect with your avoidant partner

-How to talk to an avoidant partner doesn’t have to be daunting.
-Remember to look for the signs for when they seem at ease and not triggered before communicating with an avoidant partner.
+Learning how to talk to an avoidant partner doesn’t have to be daunting.
+Remember to look for the signs that they seem at ease and not triggered before communicating with an avoidant partner.

 1. Provide a secure environment